cx1111/Child-Wellness/README.md

 #### Amazon Transcribe

-{app_name} leverages [Amazon Transcribe](https://aws.amazon.com/transcribe/) to perform automatic speech recognition (ASR) and partitioning of audio into homogeneous segments according to the speaker identity.
+Journey leverages [Amazon Transcribe](https://aws.amazon.com/transcribe/) to perform automatic speech recognition (ASR) and partitioning of audio into homogeneous segments according to the speaker identity.
 Given an audio clip, Amazon Transcribe will produce json files similar to the one below:

 ```
 {